Invoca/developer-docs/source/api_documentation/transactions.rst

   * - calling_phone_number
     - Caller ID
     - Caller ID.
-Formatted as 12 characters like “866-555-1234”.
+Formatted as 12 characters like "866-555-1234".

   * - mobile
     - Phone Type
-    - “Landline” or “Mobile” or empty string if type is unknown.
+    - "Landline" or "Mobile" or empty string if type is unknown.

   * - duration
     - Total Duration (HH:MM:SS)